utopia-rise/godot-kotlin-jvm/docs/src/doc/user-guide/advanced/graal-vm-native-image.md

 ## Default GraalVM native image configuration

-!!! warning
-    Reloading code changes in the editor is not possible with native-image, as it would require to reload the JVM.

 On desktop platform, you can choose to build a [GraalVM native image](https://www.graalvm.org/reference-manual/native-image/).
 You first need to install graal-vm and its tool native image.
 Then, you should set `GRAALVM_HOME` environment variable to point to GraalVM's home folder.

 On windows, you should add `VC_VARS_PATH` environment variable to point to vcvars bat file.
 This is mandatory so that we can initialize visual studio tools.
 (Example: `C:\Program Files (x86)\Microsoft Visual Studio\2019\Community\VC\Auxiliary\Build\vcvars64.bat`)